 Some neighbour objections refer to a strain on education and GP surgeries.
 The Schools Planning Team is satisfied that there are sufficient school places within the local area for additional school places.
 There is no evidence that GP practices will have insufficient capacity for new patients.
-An objection to the proposed development on these basis could therefore not be sustained.
+An objection to the proposed development on these grounds could therefore not be sustained.
+A recent appeal for a residential development at Harrogate Crescent (FUL/2021/0264) which the Council refused planning permission on similar grounds has been Allowed with costs awarded against the Council for unreasonable behaviour for having insufficient evidence to substantiate its reasons for refusal.